alexeymorgunov/unixshellcourse/Exercises1.md

 ### Exercises - PDB

 1. Extract the protein sequence from the PDB file `1A8Q.pdb` (ATOM instances).
-2. Chech if the sequence from ATOM instances matches the one in SEQRES.
+2. Check if the sequence from ATOM instances matches the one in SEQRES.

 ---
 ### Exercises - More sed